idiom-bytes/Nouns-Center/modify_project.md

 - Use the same Notion pages that were created from LilNouns
 - You'll have to create the Groups and Contributor Notion tables
-- You can then update the Notion link on top of the page to point towards the Group table FORM >>> You can create a group form in www.addressform.io to ingest more groups <<< define form fields/parameters could be outlined in a separate readme >>>
+- You can then update the Notion link on top of the page to point towards the Group table

+FORM >>> You can create a group form in www.addressform.io to ingest more groups <<< define form fields/parameters could be outlined in a separate readme >>>
 - This enables exterior people to submit projects
+- This doesn't seem to be hooked up in code...

 Example: Group Form
 - Name (short string)